Facing a raft of retirements, BIW ramps up recruitment for 1.000 new workers

 A representative of the national union did not respond to an interview request Friday.

 The shipyard and Southern Maine Community College have also, with government grants, set up free welding and manufacturing certificate programs for unemployed and underemployed workers.
-BIW guarantees every graduate a job interview but they are not required to work there.
+BIW guarantees all graduates a job interview but they are not required to work there.

 “We are funding into a program when we may not necessarily have people work for us on the back end,” Mason said.